Quite surprising that Kafir has a good shelf life, which makes it a reliable option for consumers.

 Sour Smell

-One crucial sign indicating that Kefir has gone bad is its sour smell.
+One important sign indicating that Kefir has gone bad is its sour smell - similar guidance for dairy products can be found in sour cream shelf life tips.

 At any time, if you see that smell turns out to be extra sharp and tangy, then you can avoid its use and throw away.